Whiteknight/CrossStitch/README.md

 CrossStitch is an app fabric for the .NET ecosystem.
 Think about something like ElasticSearch minus the search, or Kubernetes without Docker.
 It's a lot like Apache Storm, without the dependency on Java or the focus on big data.
 CrossStitch can still do processing on data streams, especially if you combine it with a data source like RabbitMQ or Kafka, but it has a lot of other uses as well.

 CrossStitch is an application host with a specific focus on microservices, which are called "Stitches".
 A node can host many Stitches, including multiple instances of the same Stitch.
-It's sort of like a Windows Service with less ceremony, simpler administration, easier development and easier testability.
+It's sort of like a Windows Service with less ceremony, simpler administration, faster development and easier testability.

+## Design Goals

+Cross stitching is a traditional artform with colored thread and needle-work where individual stitches are made with colored thread, typically in a simple X pattern.
+The techniques are very simple and easy to learn.
+By combining these simple stitches with color and pattern, beautiful works of art can be created.
+In the same way, CrossStitch allows simple, easy-to-learn building blocks to be combined and repeated together to make large, complex applications.

+Creating, deploying, monitoring and managing stitches should be fast and easy.
+Developers shouldn't need special tooling, specific languages, and deep knowledge about the workings of CrossStitch to get things working.
+If you can write a console application, you can host applications on CrossStitch.

+The CrossStitch core should be modular and loosely-coupled, following modern best practices and modern idiomatic C#.

+CrossStitch should provide sane but simple defaults, while allowing users to write and substitute their own, more complex versions as required.

 ## Stitches